supahcraig/redpanda_basics/DR/Shadowing/README.md

 Perhaps the easiest thing to do is use OMB to spin up a cluster, and then create another OMB environment to be used as the shadow cluster.
 The advantage of doing it this way is that you can immediately run load tests & benchmarks against either cluster.

 When you create the first cluster, leaving the peering components disabled in `terraform.tfvars`, which is the default behavior anyway.
-When you create the 2nd cluster, you _should_ be able to configure the peering based on the VPC ID & CIDR of the first cluster, but I spun it up without peering as well.
-Then I modified the first clusters tfvars to allow for peering to the 2nd cluster and then re-applied the terraform on that side.
+When you create the 2nd cluster, you should be able to configure the peering based on the VPC ID & CIDR of the first cluster, but I spun it up without peering on either side.
+Then I modified the first cluster's tfvars to allow for peering to the 2nd cluster and then re-applied the terraform on that side.

+### Security Group Rules

+I added firewall rules to the security group attached to the brokers.
+To side 1, I allowed all traffic from the CIDR range of the cluster on side 2.
+On side 2, I added a similar rule allowing all traffic from the CIDR range of the cluster on side 1.
+We could be much more secure with this, but I don't (yet) know what ports are required for shadowing to work.

 ## Configure Shadowing

-On the _source_ cluster, you need to enable shadowing, and this must be done via rpk.
+On the _target_ cluster, you need to enable shadowing, and this must be done via rpk.
 This command is given to you in the Console under Shadow Links.
+Shadow Linking runs as a PULL operation.

 ```bash
 rpk cluster config set enable_shadow_linking true